donaldG/ACF-Media-Credit/README.md

 Notes
 -----
+12-17-2014: Plugin is on the WordPress repo: https://wordpress.org/plugins/acf-media-credit/

-This plugin has been submitted to the WordPress repository of plugins (as of Dec.
-12, 2014) and is awaiting approval.
+12-12-2014: This plugin has been submitted to the WordPress repository of plugins and is awaiting approval.